How can cortisol disturb your menstrual cycle and hormones

-Your menstrual cycle is not just your period; it’s:
+Before talking about the effect of cortisol on your menstrual cycle, let me clear some things up first: Your menstrual cycle is not just your period; it’s:

-Is when a your body sheds its lining that was built up during luteal phase in case of pregnancy.
+Is when your body sheds its lining that was built up during the luteal phase in case of pregnancy.
 This normally happens once a month (after 21 to max 35 days) and lasts for a few days (3 to 6 days).

 The follicular phase:

 Is the time of your menstrual cycle when the follicle in the ovary matures and releases an egg.
 The egg then travels down the fallopian tube to the uterus.
 If it is not fertilized, the egg is lost during menstruation.

 Is usually around the 12 to 17th day of the cycle (if the cycle has 28 days).